thunderrabbit/robnugen-journal-entries/2017/12/16my-first-flight-in-an-airbus-a-380.md

 was around 15 hours from Dubai to São Paulo on Emirates, which is apparently Airbus' largest A380 customer.

-I was impressed with how relatively quiet the plane was (sitting just at the trailing edge of the wings) during the entire flight.
+I was impressed with how relatively quiet the plane was during the entire flight.
+(I had a window seat just at the trailing edge of the wings.)

 We had a hard landing with a bounce, but the aircraft came to a stop very quickly and smoothly.

 [![full console](//b.robnugen.com/travel/world/Brazil/2017/flights/thumbs/full_console.jpg)](//b.robnugen.com/travel/world/Brazil/2017/flights/full_console.jpg)
 [![view from tail](//b.robnugen.com/travel/world/Brazil/2017/flights/thumbs/view_from_tail.jpg)](//b.robnugen.com/travel/world/Brazil/2017/flights/view_from_tail.jpg)